Grandma Lucy's Cat Food Ingredients

 For Grandma Lucy's, these are the most common ingredients found within the first 5 cat food ingredients.

 As you can see, the most common first ingredient in Grandma Lucy's is chicken.
-The most common 2nd ingredient is pollock, followed by potato, flax, and carrot.
+The most common 2nd ingredient is pollock, followed by chicken liver, potato, and flax.

 Artificial Food Coloring Dyes